LorkScorguar/automation/README.md

 ## Spin
-The Spin is a low level API to manipulate objects, usefull to debug or solve conflicts in HPSA Spin is available by web on https://<coreIP>:1004 (you need the spin-developper certificate)
+The Spin is a low level API to manipulate objects, usefull to debug or solve conflicts in HPSA Spin is available by web on https://< coreIP >:1004 (you need the spin-developper certificate)

 ## Twist
 Twist is a component that give access to a powerfull API in java, python and C# When you want to do something in SA with script check it.
-Twist is available by web on https://<coreIP>:1032
+Twist is available by web on https://< coreIP >:1032

 # Network
 Some scripts to play with network equipments and automate them